CluedIn-io/CluedIn.Documentation/docs/190-paas-operations/configuration/030-advanced-network.md

 **Note**: If your subnets overlap in any way, the only option will be `Private link service with private endpoint`.

 ### Virtual network peering
-To configure virtual network peering, Microsoft have a [document](https://learn.microsoft.com/en-us/azure/virtual-network/tutorial-connect-virtual-networks-portal) explaining how to achieve this easily.

-As all resources have already been created, you only need to follow the `Create virtual network peer` step in the above document.
+To configure virtual network peering, refer to [Microsoft documentation](https://learn.microsoft.com/en-us/azure/virtual-network/tutorial-connect-virtual-networks-portal).
+As all resources have already been created, you only need to follow the **Create virtual network peer** step in the tutorial.

 ### Private link service with private endpoint
 In the event there is overlapping of subnets, this is not a problem as `private endpoints` also work here.
 This is slightly more complicated than virtual network peering and we'll offer a bit of guidance here.